seancorfield/next-jdbc/doc/all-the-options.md

 * `:auto-commit` -- a `Boolean` that determines whether operations on this connection should be automatically committed (the default, `true`) or not; note that setting `:auto-commit false` is commonly required when you want to stream result set data from a query (along with fetch size etc -- see below),
 * `:read-only` -- a `Boolean` that determines whether the operations on this connection should be read-only or not (the default, `false`).
+* `:connection` -- a hash map of camelCase properties to set on the `Connection` object after it is created; these correspond to `.set*` methods on the `Connection` class and are set via the Java reflection API (using `org.clojure/java.data`).
+If `:autoCommit` or `:readOnly` are provided, they will take precedence over the fast, specific options above.

 If you need additional options set on a connection, you can either use Java interop to set them directly, or provide them as part of the "db spec" hash map passed to `get-datasource` (although then they will apply to _all_ connections obtained from that datasource).